-As per operating guidelines for Small Finance Bank, the Bank is required to maintain a minimum CAR of 15% with minimum Common Equity Tier I (CET I) CAR of 6%.
+As per operating guidelines for Small Finance Bank, the Bank is required to maintain a minimum CRAR of 15% with minimum Common Equity Tier I (CET I) CAR of 6%.

-As on March 31, 2022, total CAR of the Bank stood at 38.27%, well above regulatory minimum requirement of 15%.
-Tier I ratio of the Bank stood at 34.82% well above regulatory requirement of 6%.
+As on 30th September 2022 total CRAR of the Bank stood at 35.88%, which is well above regulatory minimum requirement of 15%.
+Tier I ratio of the Bank stood at 33.13%, which is well above regulatory requirement of 6%.